campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 In other words, "Saito-san, please give the characters clothes this time."

-Look no further for proof of this darker tone than the game's opening cutscene: as battles between Agnus and Keves soldiers rage on, the player is forced to bear witness to the terrible consequences of war: rotting corpses and wounded soldiers litter the battlefield as soldiers celebrate a brief, temporary victory, only to be forced to fight again tomorrow.
+The game's opening cutscene makes this tone shift immediately apparent.
+As battles between Agnus and Keves soldiers rage on, the player is forced to bear witness to the terrible consequences of this war.
+Wounded soldiers and rotting corpses litter the battlefield as Noah, the main protagonist, tells the audience of the terrible curse upon this world: they must fight to live, and they must live to fight.
 It's a <text-with-tooltip :tooltip="'Well, as gruesome as it can possibly be for a T-rated game.'">gruesome</text-with-tooltip> sight, reminding players that in the world of Aionios, there are no winners.
 Instead, this pointless conflict ensures that everyone loses.

 This war-torn, dystopian world has clearly taken its toll on the game's main cast, who are afflicted with bouts of anxiety, despair, and hopelessness.
 Despite its fantasy setting, XC3's characters endure struggles that may be all-too-familiar to the player (feelings of inadequacy, a fear of death, etc), making their struggles feel real and, perhaps, personal.